jewelsofthought/neshama/site/posts/freedom/week_7/malkuth_netzach.md

 <div class="abstract">

-A person's dignity and a leader's success is tested by his endurance level.
-Will and determination reflect the power and majesty of the human spirit.
-The strength of one's sovereignty.
+A person's dignity and a leader's success is tested by his endurance.
+Will and determination reflect the power and majesty of the human spirit, the strength of one's sovereignty.

 How determined am I about reaching my goals?
 How strong is my conviction to fight for a dignified cause?
 How confident am I in myself?
 Act on something that you believe in but have been tentative about.
 Take the leap and just do it!